-The Ultimate Keto Comfort Food on a cold day or a swinging party appetizer.
-Either way this low carb recipe will save you a trip to a European furniture store.
+Keto Swedish Meatballs are the Ultimate Keto Comfort Food on a cold day.
+Savory Umami flavor in a rich and creamy sauce wrapped over mouthwatering meatballs.
+This low carb recipe will save you a trip to a European furniture store.

 Are Swedish Meatballs even Swedish??

 First of all Swedish meatballs were not created but a budget furniture store.
 Heck, the recipe doesn’t even originate from Sweden.
 Apparently they’re based off of a Turkish recipe by King Charles XII in the early 18th century.
 It doesn’t really matter where the original recipe came from.
 It only Matters that these Keto Swedish Meatballs are fantastic!!

 Low Carb Swedish Meatballs don’t have to be Traditional.

 In Sweden these meatballs are traditionally served with lingonberry Jam.
 I’m just going to pretend I’ve never heard of and omit completely.
 All That being said, I don’t mind bastardizing this recipe to suite my ketogenic lifestyle.
 My rule with food is there are no rules.
 Create food that meats your needs.
 I like to add and subtract ingredients to fit my dietary needs as well as my palate.

 I like to Create Depth of flavor through Spices.